 Bear in mind: when you’re on a light diet, you can eat a little more frequently, since light meals take about 3½ hours to digest.

-Foods to favor:
+Low agni foods to favor:

 - Mung dhal, aduki beans, tofu

 - Basmati rice, couscous, barley, quinoa, chapati